fweefwop/CTF-Bits-and-Bots/forensics/steps-to-solve-steganogrpahy.md

 17. Modifying IHDR chunk to change the width or height of an image to reveal hidden portions of the photo where a flag might be hidden. https://www.w3.org/TR/PNG/#11IHDR.
 But the checksum would be wrong.
 Download ```pngcsum``` from http://schaik.com/png/pngcsum.html to fix the checksum, then view file.
 18. [Forensically](https://29a.ch/photo-forensics/#forensic-magnifier)
+19. JPEG: [stegcracker](https://github.com/Paradoxis/StegCracker): stegcracker can be used to brute force to uncover hidden data inside files.

 ### LSB Stegonagraphy
 File are made of bytes.
 Each byte is composed of eight bits.